 (If you are using a pot, place rice in a pot and add water.)

 Cook rice.
 Make sure to let the rice cooker sit for at least 15 minutes after the "cooking" light is off.
-(If you are using a pot, medium high heat for 10-15 minutes or until all the water evaporates.
+(If you are using a pot, medium-high heat for 10-15 minutes or until all the water evaporates.
 Turn off the heat, let it sit for 10-15 minutes for steaming.
 Important: never open the lid, as this will release the steam and pressure inside the pot necessary to cook the rice.)
 3 cups of uncooked rice should make about 8-9 cups of cooked rice.

 In a "handai" (sushi rice mixing wooden bowl) or a stainless bowl, put cooked rice.
-Using wooden rice spatula, pour sushi vinegar over it and distribute it evenly to the rice.
+Using a wooden rice spatula, pour sushi vinegar over it and distribute it evenly to the rice.

 California Roll Ingredients: